lucy-dwr/poppychat/README.md

 ## Usage

-`poppychat` is a thin wrapper for [`ellmer::chat_openai()`](https://ellmer.tidyverse.org/reference/chat_openai.html), which provides a general client to chat with large language models using a supplied base url and API key.
+`poppychat` is a thin wrapper for `ellmer::chat_openai()`, which provides a general client to chat with large language models using a supplied base url and API key.
 To get started, set the `POPPY_API_KEY` environment variable.
-See the []`poppychat` quickstart vignette](https://lucy-dwr.github.io/poppychat/articles/quickstart.html) for details.
+See  `vignette("quickstart")` for details.

-The main function provided by this package is []`poppychat()`](https://lucy-dwr.github.io/poppychat/reference/poppy_chat.html), which creates a chat client configured to connect to Poppy.
+The main function provided by this package is `poppy_chat()`, which creates a chat client configured to connect to Poppy.

 ```r
 gemini_chat <- poppychat::poppy_chat(model = "Google Gemini 2.5 Flash")